-Fly patterns such as the Partridge and Orange, Starling and Herl or Isonychia soft hackle, are soft hackle patterns.
-They can be deadly flies when swung through the water column and are highly effective fish catchers even through rising fish.
-While soft hackled flies considered to be “simple flies” and “staples” that demand a spot in your fly box; they aren’t always so “simple” to tie when you are beginning.
-Even myself, I still have times where I tie the feather in, take two wraps and it pulls off of the hook.
+Fly patterns such as the Partridge and Orange, Starling and Herl or Isonychia soft hackle, are soft hackled patterns.
+They can be deadly flies when swung through the water column and are highly effective fish catchers, even through rising fish.
+While soft hackled flies considered to be “simple flies” and “staples” that demand a spot in your fly box; they aren’t always so “simple” to tie when you are just starting out.
+Even I will find that I still have had times where I’ll tie a feather in, take two wraps, and it pulls off of the hook.
 These things happen to many of us, so dont get too frustrated.
 Take a look at the step-by-steps and techniques I am showing you here and give it another try!

-There are countless materials that can be used as your hackle on a soft hackled fly pattern, and while we will get into those at a later date; today I will use partridge for the demonstration.
+There are countless materials that can be used as hackle on a soft hackled fly pattern, and while we will get into those at a later time; today I will use partridge for the demonstration.

 A must have for your tying bench